scheitelpunk/GASM-Huggingface/README.md

 **🏠 Everyday**: *"The red car parks between two buildings near the park entrance."*

+**🧬 Cutting-Edge Domains**: Try advanced examples from drug design, quantum computing, and manufacturing:
+- *"Dock the kinase inhibitor with the phenyl ring parallel to the hinge backbone."*
+- *"Embed the fluxonium qubit 5 nm above the ground plane, aligned to the Φ = 0.5 Φ₀ sweet spot."*
+- *"Place the aluminum bracket flush against the jig, 5 cm left of the drill bit."*

 ### What You'll See
 1. **Advanced Entity Recognition**: Far beyond simple keyword matching
 2. **Spatial Relationship Extraction**: Understands "left of", "between", "above" in context